 Follow along with our activity to learn how we set up our engineering challenge using paper planes and how you can set up your own airplane engineering challenge!

-Engineering Activity for Kids: Paper Airplane Engineering
+Easy Paper Airplane Engineering Challenge

-- Assorted types of paper (to see which paper flies best)
+- Assorted types of paper (or get a pack of paper airplane paper)